 The campus behavior coordinator must promptly contact the parent/guardian by phone or in person and make a good faith attempt to provide the student with written notice of the expulsion to be delivered to the parent/guardian on the same day the consequence is assigned.
 If the parent/guardian is not reached by phone or in person by 5:00 p.m. on the first business day after expulsion is ordered, written notice must be sent to the parent's/guardian's last known address.
+The written notice must identify that enforcement of the expulsion order is subject to action by the student's ARD committee.
 Another campus administrator may provide notice of disciplinary action if the campus behavior coordinator is not able or available to provide notice.

-See expulsion form entitled "Step 19-A: Letter to Parents Providing Expulsion Order" and "Step 19-B: Letter to Parents Providing Expulsion Order If Hearing Waived"
+See special education expulsion forms entitled "Step 21-A: Letter to Parents Providing Expulsion Order" and "Step 21-B: Letter to Parents Providing Expulsion Order If Hearing Waived"